PopicLab/insilicoSV/docs/use_cases.md

       number: 20
       allow_sv_overlap: True
 ```
-The DEL and SNP sets have the `allow_sv_overlap: True` setting, which allows them to be overlapped by the nrTRA variants.
+Here the INDEL and SNP definitions have the `allow_sv_overlap` parameter set to `True`, which allows them to be randomly placed within the DUP intervals.
-DEL and SNP variants cannot overlap each other.

-SNPs and INDELs that are allowed to overlap SVs are always considered as occurring first in the simulation process.
+Note: SNPs and INDELs that are allowed to overlap SVs are always considered as occurring first in the simulation process.
-This means they might be modified or even deleted by other SVs that are placed later.
-Regardless of whether they are ultimately observable in the final genome, all overlapping SVs will be included in the final VCF output.
+As such, they might be modified or even deleted by SVs that are placed later.
+Regardless of whether they are ultimately observable in the final genome, all simulated variants are included in the final VCF output.

 ### Example 8 - Chromosome Gain/Loss
 This section details parameters for simulating chromosome arm gain/loss or whole chromosome aneuploidy.